Independent Study Course Offerings

 - Students are expected to work for 3 hours a week per credit hour selected.

-- Faculty will verify the final outcome of the independent study project with a brief email to email@example.com at the end of the semester in which the independent study course was completed.
+- Faculty will verify the final outcome of the independent study project by filling out a brief form they receive at the end of the semester.

 - 1-2 articles or book chapters per week per credit hour; 3 hours per week of lab/research work per credit hour.